 - Photography and Media

 - A Child's Grave, Hale County, Alabama

 - Unmarked recto; verso unchecked

-- Restricted gift of Lucia Woods Lindley and Daniel A. Lindley, Jr.
+- Purchased with funds provided by Lucia Woods Lindley and Daniel A. Lindley, Jr.